 Hampton Roads Car Accident Injury Lawyers on Why You Should be Cautious About Trusting Insurance Companies

 We’ve heard all the reasons why people sometimes choose not to hire an injury lawyer.
 They didn’t want to make it a big deal.
 They thought they could handle their case on their own.
 They wanted to avoid paying an attorney fee from the case.
-These considerations fail to take insurance company dirty tricks into account.
+These considerations fail to take into account insurance company dirty tricks.

 We’ve also heard people say they didn’t hire a lawyer because it’s not about the money, and that they’re “not that type of person.”

 However you decide to handle your injury claim, or whatever your motives, it boils down to being treated fairly.
 After reading the information below, you’ll have serious doubts about whether you’ll be treated (or paid) fairly by an insurance company without the help of an experienced personal injury attorney.

 We were recently contacted by a person hit by a car while walking to work.
 He was kind enough to allow us to use his personal experience with the insurance company to allow you to avoid falling for some common insurance tricks.

 Cooper Hurley Injury Lawyers’ Client Highlighted Insurance Company Dirty Tricks